Scottie (horse): John W. Jones Sr.

 By 1970, Scottie still was not stopping and, at the age of thirteen, he got one last cowboy who he needed to gallop to a championship.
 His name was John W. Jones Sr., and the gelding carried him to his first championship.
 Jones later said in a 1973 Hoofs and Horns article that "Scottie is the all-time great steer wrestling horse in my book.
 He’s the best horse to mount people because he can take so many runs without tiring.
 It seems like the more runs he makes, the stronger he gets.
 There’s no horse I’ve ever seen that was in his class."

 National Finals Rodeo appearances

 From 1964-1973 (nine years), Scottie performed with Walt at the National Finals Rodeo.
 He had three second place finishes with Walt in 1966, 1970, and 1971.
 They also won the NFR Steer Wrestling Average in 1967.
 Also, six (five consecutive) NFR Steer Wrestling titles were won on Scottie (hazed by Walt).
 In a period of many years, of the top 15 steer wrestlers, from five to eight finalists chose to ride Scottie.

-Steer wrestlers won an estimated a total of $2 million on Scottie.
+Steer wrestlers won an estimated total of $2 million on Scottie.